LEO GlutenVerified™ User Manual

 3. How To Read Test Results

 The tester has a window that displays the result.
-If you see a dark line above the "E" of LEO then the sample is less than or equal to 10 PPM.
+If you see a line above the "E" of LEO then the sample is less than 10 PPM.
 Please note that the O line is to show that the test worked correctly and the L is for future enhancements.

 4. Sampling Procedure for LEO